fatimah-anwar/Shiny-Dashboard/README.md

 # Shiny-Dashboard

-In this project, an dashboard was built to understand the distribution of a summer program workshops attendees among different countries and how the number of attandees is changing throught the entire program period.
+In this project, a dashboard was built to visualize the distribution of a summer program workshops attendees among different countries and how the number of attendees is changing throughout the entire program period.